 Use the Manufacturers Recycling Program

-Many laptop manufacturers offer a recycling program where you can drop the laptop battery off to them, and they will recycle it for you, free of charge.
+Many laptop manufacturers offer a recycling program where you can drop the laptop battery off, and they will recycle it for you, free of charge.
 Contact the manufacturer of your laptop and see if they offer this type of program.
 In addition, some manufacturers, like IBM, have a mail-in recycling service.

 Use a Local Recycling Centre